iLCSoft/LCIO/doc/parallel_sio.md

 auto readData = block->data();
 ```

 The idea of a parallel version of SIO would be to split the function `stream::read_next_record()` in many functions.
-Example:
+Each step of the record reading can be performed in three modes:
+- `sequential`: the operation is performed directly on call
+- `deferred` or `lazy`: the operation returns directly a handle on the result.
+When the user calls `handle.get()`, the operation is triggered.
+- `async`: an asynchronous task is launched and the operation directly returns a handle on the result to acquire later on.

+The record and stream are setup as for the current version:

 ```cpp
 // setup stream, record and blocks as before